eliemichel/WebGPU-distribution/README.md

 - You do not inherit all build dependencies from the implementation (e.g., Dawn build requires Python)

 > [!NOTE]
 > Building from source is only supported with Dawn for now, because Dawn uses CMake while building `wgpu-native` requires a rust toolchain.
-There is plan to add CMake support to the [upstream repository](https://github.com/gfx-rs/wgpu-native), after which this distribution could support such an option.
+There are plans to add CMake support to the [upstream repository](https://github.com/gfx-rs/wgpu-native), after which this distribution could support such an option.

 > [!TIP]
 > This whole distribution is designed to make it **easy to switch options**.
-We recommend to first try using precompiled binaries as it will quickly get you to your first build (unless one of the drawbacks mentionned above is a dealbreaker); you may later switch to a build from source if needed.
+I recommend first trying precompiled binaries as it will quickly get you to your first build (unless one of the drawbacks mentioned above is a dealbreaker); you may later switch to a build from source if needed.

 #### ☑️ Link type <a name="link-type"></a>